BootstrapJS/browser-requirejs-vanilla/README.md

 ## Further Read

 I wrote a more detailed blog post about this repository, which can be found on my [personal blog](http://www.westhoffswelt.de/blog/2014/2/21/how-i-seed-a-new-javascript-project).
+It may be outdated however, with regards to the current state of the seed repository.